Deandary/ICASSP2027-CM2FD/README.md

 **Figure 1.
 Overall framework of CM2FD.**

 The framework contains visible and infrared streams with shared representation learning.
 The architecture combines context-aware feature enhancement, cross-modality relationship modeling, and feature denoising.
 During training, the method progressively establishes cross-modality correspondences and separates reliable common pairs, modality-specific pairs, and remaining uncertain pairs.

-The major components shown in the framework include:

-- **DMA**: feature interaction / attention module for strengthening modality-aware representation.
-- **Center-Masked Context Encoding**: masks the central response of a convolutional receptive field and aggregates surrounding context, encouraging the network to exploit complementary spatial evidence.
-- **GCSA**: grouped channel self-attention for modeling long-range dependencies among feature groups.
-- **CMPP**: multi-scale context aggregation using parallel dilated convolutions and global pooling.
-- **LFD**: latent/feature denoising branch with feature perturbation, modality memory, and restoration-based learning.
-- **Cross-modality pair partitioning**: dynamically organizes discovered relations into common, specific, and remaining pairs for subsequent optimization.

-> The exact mathematical definitions, loss terms, and training schedule should be referred to the paper once the manuscript is publicly available.

 ---

 ## Method Highlights